RohanSaxena7/LSTM_RNN_Word_Prediction/README.md

 # LSTM_RNN_Word_Prediction
 A model using LSTM RNN that predicts the next word given a sequence of words.
-Based on Hamlet(Shakespeare) data
+Based on Hamlet(Shakespeare) data.